StevenMaude/blog-content/posts/2015/static-site-pros-and-cons.md

     With Blogger, at least once, I foolishly attempted to edit multiple posts in separate browser tabs and subsequently lost the content of one of them.
 Luckily, I had a window open with the web version of the post to recover it.
-But, having only a single canonical copy of posts stored in Google's servers was clearly not a good thing.
+Having only a single canonical copy of posts stored in Google's servers was clearly not a good thing.
     (Wordpress is better in that it's possible to store multiple revisions of posts.)